Notice of Pre-AIA or AIA Status

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Step 2A Prong 1: Generating a plurality of Betti series that is time series data based on Betti numbers obtained by applying persistent homology transform to a plurality of pseudo-attractors generated, respectively, from a plurality of pieces of time-series data obtained by sensing a physical target, the plurality of Betti series representing features of the plurality of pieces of time-series data is a mathematical calculation.
+Step 2A Prong 1: Generating a plurality of Betti series that is time series data based on Betti numbers obtained by applying persistent homology transform to a plurality of pseudo-attractors generated, respectively, from a plurality of pieces of time-series data is a mathematical calculation.
 In the instant specification, paragraphs [0041]-[0045] disclose Formulas (2) to (5) for generating a Betti series.

 Step 2A Prong 2 and Step 2B: A non-transitory computer-readable recording medium having stored therein a machine learning program that causes a computer to execute a process amounts to generic computer components for applying the abstract ideas on a generic computer under MPEP 2106.05(f).

-Training a neural network to improve abnormality detection accuracy for unsupervised learning by inputting the generated plurality of transformed Betti series as a specialized training data structure, the trained neural network to output an estimation of labels for discrimination target data input thereto to indicate a change point in the discrimination target data amounts to mere instructions to apply the abstract ideas on a generic computer under MPEP 2106.05(f).
+Training a neural network using the generated plurality of transformed Betti series as input features so as to update parameters of the neural network, the trained neural network being configured to output estimated labels for discrimination target data based on the updated parameters, the estimated labels indicating a change point in the discrimination target data amounts to mere instructions to apply the abstract ideas on a generic computer under MPEP 2106.05(f).

 The additional elements as disclosed above, alone or in combination, do not integrate the abstract ideas into a practical application as they are generic computer functions as disclosed that are implemented to perform the abstract ideas disclosed above.
 The claim is directed to an abstract idea.